 Getting a divorce is already a stressful and difficult process when it centers around two adults who are no longer able to work out their differences and feel that this is the best option for their relationship.
 However, when these two adults have children, it can make the process even more difficult.
-An experienced child custody lawyer, like a child custody lawyer in Austin, TX, knows that you already have enough on your plate when it comes to discussing who gets the house, the china, and the family dog.
+An experienced child custody lawyer knows that you already have enough on your plate when it comes to discussing who gets the house, the china, and the family dog.
 Deciding who gets what kind of custody of the children is another potentially huge argument.
 There are many factors that go into child custody arrangements during a divorce case and a good lawyer will want to walk you through the different options so you can understand what you may be getting into.

 What are the different types of custody?